ryanlemieux/undertone/README.md

 # Undertone

+Going to write a Go version of this!

 This python script encrypts any binary file using any arbitrary binary file as the encryption key.
 The encrypted file is called an "undertone".

 ## Usage